kthpanor/cb2070/_sources/docs/problems.md

 ---------------------------------------------------------------------------

 **2**.
 Generators for rotations of electronic wave functions are the angular momentum operators.
-A finite rotation an angle $\phi$ about axis $\mathbf{n}$ is achieved by the \textit{total} angular momentum operator
+A finite rotation an angle $\phi$ about axis $\mathbf{n}$ is achieved by the *total* angular momentum operator
 %
 $$
 \hat{R}(\phi, \mathbf{n} ) =